 “A calendar date doesn’t necessarily mean a lot for a fish,” Murchie says.
 “It’s more like what was the water temperature or flow that initiated the run.
 Likely it is a combination of the two factors.

 “If we can get a hold of more historical data of sucker spawning runs from sites nearby where we are monitoring, we can start to do more to look at trends in the timing of their migrations.
 This is a long-term study, and time will tell.”

-She adds, “The good news is, citizen science is a good approach to this type of a research question.
+She adds, “The good news is, community science is a good approach to this type of a research question.
 So far, we have had most of the same volunteers for the same sites both years.
 They’re going to become the experts and pick up what’s going on in these locations.
 And they’re going to become advocates for the species and for restoration efforts.”

 “I think people are hungry for opportunities to be engaged and play a role in conservation,” Murchie says.
 “And that’s pretty awesome.”

 Sharks and Storms: Shedd Field Research in the Bahamas